G4l43r/lpthw-cn/ex5.rst

 2. Try more format characters.  ``%r`` is a very useful one, it's like saying "print this no matter what".
 3. Search online for all of the Python format characters.
 4. Try to write some variables that convert the inches and pounds to centimeters and kilos.
-   Don't just type in the measurements, but work out the math in Python.
+   Do not just type in the measurements, but work out the math in Python.